Brunswick, Georgia: Government

 Brunswick uses the council-manager model of municipal government.
 The city commission consists of five individuals, including the mayor, elected on a plurality-at-large basis.
 Commissioners constitute the legislative body of the city and, as a group, are responsible for taxation, appropriations, ordinances, and other general functions.
-The mayor of Brunswick is Cornell Harvey, who was elected in 2014 and is the first African-American mayor of Brunswick.
+The mayor of Brunswick is Cosby Johnson, who was elected in 2021 and is the second African-American mayor of Brunswick.
+Johnson is also the first Millennial Mayor of Brunswick.

 The city is divided into two wards with each ward electing two city commission representatives.
 The mayor serves as an at-large commissioner and chairperson.
 The commission meets twice each month at Old City Hall in Old Town.
 The city commission appoints a city manager to serve at will for an infinite term.
 The main duty of the manager is to implement policy set by the city commission and manage the operations of the city on a daily basis.
 The city manager is to see that all laws, provisions of the city charter, and any acts of the city commission are executed and enforced.
 The city manager of Brunswick is Regina McDuffie.

 In November 2008, Mayor Thompson and the city commission of Brunswick traveled to Ganzhou to strengthen ties between the two cities.
 Ganzhou, a city with a population of 8.5 million, reciprocated, sending a delegation to Brunswick where an official sister city agreement was signed at Old Brunswick City Hall on April 3, 2009.